Minnesota Department of Corrections

 After the offender requests an abortion and signs the Abortion Request form:

-1. Health services staff directly arrange for therapeutic abortions or elective abortions when the pregnancy resulted from rape or incest.
+1. Health services staff make arrangements for therapeutic abortions or elective abortions when the pregnancy resulted from rape or incest.

-I. Department staff who wish not to be involved in arranging, transporting, or providing security during an abortion are not required to do so.
-Individual requests should be discussed with the supervisor.
+G. Department staff who wish not to be involved in arranging, transporting, or providing security during an abortion are not required to do so.
+Individual requests must be discussed with the supervisor.

 A. Minnesota Correctional Facility-Shakopee health services documentation of training on this policy is located in the employee’s supervisory file, which is maintained by the registered nurse supervisor.

-B. The Abortion Request form is retained in the legal section of the medical file.
+B. The Abortion Request form is retained in the legal section of the offender’s medical file.

 NCCHC standard P. 58